 - What to do the day before your move

 It's almost game time!
 Today is the day you take care of the last minute details.
 Your time to sit down and relax is coming, and will be well deserved, but now is not that time!
 Take another deep breath and follow these steps to ensure a flawless move!

 Reserve a Parking Space for Our Moving Truck

 If we're not able to park in your driveway, you'll need to reserve a few parking spaces in front of your house for us.
-This can be done a few ways.
-You can try the old 'leave a few garbage bins in the road trick' and hope for the best... you can recruit a few friends to park their cars in front of your place for the day, or you can contact your city and reserve your parking spaces officially!
+This can be done a couple ways.
+You can try the old 'leave a few garbage bins in the road trick' and hope for the best... or you can recruit a few friends to park their cars in front of your place for the day.

 Important!
 The closer our truck is to your door, the less your move costs!

 Do everything you can to make sure we have a space to park our truck!
 The less time we need to spend walking to and from your home, the less your move is going to cost you, Plain and simple!
 Walking an extra 20 feet to the truck may not seem like a big deal, but this extra distance gets added once walking to the truck, and once walking back, for every mover present, and every single item in your home!
 An extra 20 feet could end up adding an extra hour or more to your bill! so plan ahead!